Maximilien Sébastien Foy: Service in Portugal

 On Foy's return, the expedition against Portugal was preparing.
 He received a command in the artillery under Maj-Gen Jean-Andoche Junot in the first French invasion of Portugal.
 During the occupation of Portugal, he filled the post of inspector of forts and fortresses.
 He was severely wounded at the Battle of Vimeiro.
 After the Convention of Cintra, he returned to France, and with the same army proceeded to Spain.
 In November 1808, he was promoted to general of brigade and fought under the command of Marshal Nicolas Soult at the Battle of Corunna.

 In early 1809, he led a brigade under Soult in the second French invasion of Portugal.
 When commanded to summon the Bishop of Porto to open the gates of Porto, he was seized, stripped by the populace and thrown into prison.
 He escaped with difficulty.
 At the Second Battle of Porto, he alertly spotted Arthur Wellesley's surprise river crossing.
 Leading the 17th Light Infantry in a futile attempt to drive the British back, Foy was wounded.

 Foy was wounded again while leading his brigade at the Battle of Bussaco during the third French invasion of Portugal.
 In 1810, he made a skilful retreat at the head of 600 men, in the face of 6,000 Spaniards, across the Sierra de Caceres.
 Early in 1811, he was selected by Marshal André Masséna to convey to the emperor the critical state of the French army before the Lines of Torres Vedras.
-This commission, though one of great peril — the country being in a complete state of insurrection — he successfully accomplished, for which service he was made general of division.
+This commission, though one of great peril — the country being in a complete state of insurrection — Foy successfully accomplished, for which he was promoted to divisional general.